Gear and Health

 Town in Prince Edward County, south of belleville.
 Population 4, 702 (2016).
 The Millenium Trail starts/ends just north and and runs west of here.

-Prince Edward Heights, an abandoned institution for the mentally disabled is here.
+Prince Edward Heights, an abandoned institution for the mentally disabled was situated here.

 Central, south, on the Highway #401 corridor (90 km. from #401 and the don valley in Toronto.)